KadaB/raytracer/README.md

 # raytracer
-A raytracer I wrote during the Edx Course "Computer Graphics"
+A ray transfroming raytracer I wrote during the Edx Course "Computer Graphics"

+It uses Regular Grids as an acceleration structure.

 Renders the scene given by the course: